tests-always-included/wick/formulas/wick-base/README.md

 `wickServiceAdd()`
 ------------------

-Internal: Add a service and inform chkconfig.
+Internal: Add a service and inform the system.

 * --force - Force a service to be written even if it already exists.
 * $1      - Service name.